AWS Architect Certification Training (87 Blogs) Become a Certified Professional

 AWS Server Migration service (SMS): AWS SMS is an agentless service that helps migrate loads of on-premise workload to AWS easier and faster.
 It allows you to automate Migration and track replication of Server.
 It makes coordinating with your large scale-server Migration easy.

-Amazon S3 transfer accelerationThis makes the transfer of files over long range to AWS S3 bucket faster and secure.
+Amazon S3 transfer accelerationThis makes the transfer of files over long distances to an AWS S3 bucket faster and more secure.

 AWS Snowball: It is a petabyte-scale data transfer solution that uses secure devices to transfer a Aws Snowball - Aws Migration - Edurekalarge amount of data in and out of AWS.

-AWS Snowmobile - Aws Migration - EdurekaAWS Snowmobile: It is an exabyte scale data transfer solution to move an extremely large amount of data to AWS.
+AWS Snowmobile - Aws Migration - EdurekaAWS Snowmobile is an exabyte-scale data transfer solution for moving an extremely large amount of data to AWS.
 Snowmobile makes the transfer of massive volumes of data easier.

 streaming data into Amazon S3.
 You can analyze real-time data to get timely insights of Migration.

-Now that you know everything about AWS, and AWS Migration, let me show you a use case where you will be migrating a Virtual OS from my local machine to AWS Cloud.
+Now that you know everything about AWS and AWS Migration let me show you a case in which you will be migrating a virtual OS from my local machine to AWS Cloud.

 You will be migrating an on-premise Virtual OS running on VMWare to AWS using Import/Export (AWS Direct Connect) method.